 The rest of the movie consists of complete silliness as Broderick gets annoyed and tries to sabotage DeVito’s display.
 You know, he cuts the power to the lights.
 What a knee slapper that is.
 Luckily, DeVito has a generator.
 Whoa!
 In your face Matthew!

 There’s lowbrow antics with Broderick going on a wild ride on a horse drawn sleigh, DeVito accidentally setting his Christmas trees on fire, both of them climbing naked into a sleeping bag together, some kind of off the wall speed skating race between them and them mistakenly oogling their own daughters ’cause they think they’re hot.
 Seriously!

 Not a giggle was heard as I watched this flick.
 Not a creature was paying attention, not even my cat!

 Their families get pissed at their juvenile behavior.
-Kristen Davis and Kristen Chenoweth have the thankless roles of crossing their arms a lot and lecturing their husbands.
+Kristin Davis and Kristen Chenoweth have the thankless roles of crossing their arms a lot and lecturing their husbands.
 When they finally leave their hubby’s on Christmas that’s supposed to setup the big revelation of what’s really important about the holiday.
 It’s not the gaudy displays or the superficial artifact of the holiday – it’s really all about family and friends.
 That makes everyone stand up and sing.

 DeVito and Broderick are both likable actors, but they can’t do anything with this movie.
-Maybe the idea of neighbors trying to one up one another with Christmas displays could be mined for laughs, but the movie doesn’t have anywhere to go after showing DeVito’s initial lightning display.
+Maybe the idea of neighbors trying to one up one another with Christmas displays could be mined for laughs, but the movie doesn’t have anywhere to go after showing DeVito’s initial lighting display.
 After that the movie scraps whatever lowbrow laughs it can – and fails miserably with them.